Some of our most frequently asked questions. Click on the question to be taken to the answer below:

 We try to place new members in PLAYgroups as soon as possible.
 Placement depends on the member’s schedule and availability of other children in the same age range.

 We have children in PLAYgroups from 3 months to approximately 5 years old.
-We find that once children enter kindergarten that they tend to leave playgroup.
+Although any age is welcome and encouraged.
+We do find that once children enter kindergarten they tend to leave playgroup.

 Absolutely!
 One of the most valuable parts of our PLAYgroup is the time to connect with other parents.
 Making space for sharing the parenting experience is part of our mission.